Examples of Strategic Objectives

 Strategic Objective Intent Statement

-Financial Expansion: Expand our business to reach $50 million in annual revenue.
+Financial Expansion: Expand our business to reach $50 million in total revenue annually.
 We’ve been a successful $30 million business for several years, but we need to grow the business to $50 million per year.
 We’ll grow to $50 million through new customer acquisition and developing a channel partner program.

 Customer Retention: Achieve an 80% customer satisfaction and retention rate.
 By building bullet proof customer relationships, we will improve retention of our customers to 80%.
 We must shift to a customer-first approach to sales, product delivery, pricing, and communication.

-Operational Excellence: Deliver our products on time, every time.
+Operational Efficiency: Deliver our products on time, every time.

 We deliver amazing products, but we need to deliver them faster with accuracy.
 We’ll focus on streamlining production processes and adopting a new shipping system.